 How do digital hearing aids work?

 The most basic function of a hearing aid is to amplify sound.
-Digital hearing aids, which have only been around since late 1990’s, offer such a natural and rich sound due to their ability to be configured to better match a wearer’s unique pattern of hearing loss.
+Digital hearing aids, which have only been around since late 1990’s, do this in a rather sophisticated way.
+From a technical perspective, the reason modern technology offers such a natural and rich sound, is largely due to there fact that they are much better able to match a wearer’s unique pattern of hearing loss.

-Sound travels in waves with distinct wave patterns.
-Digital hearing aids detect the wave shape of frequencies causing the feedback.
-They then apply a mirror of that wave to counteract it within fractions of a second.
+Historically, the whistling sound (feedback) that many hearing aid users encountered was both uncomfortable and embarrassing.
+This was caused when the hearing aid’s microphone picked up amplified sound.
+Sound travels in waves.
+The digital hearing aid can now detect the frequency of the wave shape that is causing the feedback and counteract it within fractions of a second.
 So, there will be no annoying and embarrassing whistling from your hearing aid.

-Older hearing aids amplified all sounds equally – whether the source of the sound is a conversation or background noises (e.g. traffic, air-conditioners, crowds).
-This led to discomfort and made it harder for wearers to follow conversations in difficult environments.
+One of the problems with older hearing aids was that they amplified all sounds equally – whether the source of the sound is the person who the wearer is listening to, or background noises, such as traffic, air conditioners, or ambient noise from a crowded room.
+This led to discomfort and did not help the user to follow conversations in difficult environments.

 Different listening environments often call for different settings within hearing aids in order to maximise their effectiveness.
 For example, when listening to music, the user would prefer to turn off features that may misinterpret elements of the music as noise.
 When in a quiet room, a wearer will not need the benefit directional microphones and noise reduction to the same extent they would in a crowd at the football.